co-cart/co-cart/readme.txt

 == Upgrade Notice ==

-= 3.12.0 =
+= 3.13.0 =

-Security Patch: Fixed a validation issue for both versions of the Products API.
+Added batch support for cart endpoints.
+See changelog for more.